-Late marks (L) will be given for children arriving between up to 15 minutes late.
+Late marks (L) will be given for children arriving up to 15 minutes late.
 Children arriving after this will be deemed as Unauthorised (U).

 NB: Disruptions due to the Coronavirus pandemic have meant changes to the school day with staggered times.
-This will be reviewed as the situation changes.